 - Not available outside of CenturyLink’s Fiber optic network – meaning that some households can’t access the service

 - Requires a fast and stable internet connection to work correctly

 - Some people have experienced problems with customer service

 CenturyLink Internet in a Nutshell

-- Offers Service in: Arizona, Colorado, Washington, Minnesota, Florida, North Carolina, Utah, Oregon, Iowa, Nevada, New Mexico, Ohio, Missouri, Idaho, Texas, Nebraska, Wisconsin, Pennsylvania, Virginia, Montana, Alabama, Arkansas, Tennessee, Indiana, South Dakota, Wyoming, North Dakota, New Jersey, Louisiana, South Carolina, Kansas, Michigan, Illinois, Georgia, Mississippi, Oklahoma, Maryland, New York and California
+- Offers Service in: Arizona, Colorado, Washington, Minnesota, Florida, North Carolina, Utah, Oregon, Iowa, Nevada, New Mexico, Ohio, Missouri, Idaho, Texas, Nebraska, Wisconsin, Pennsylvania, Virginia, Montana, Alabama, Arkansas, Tennessee, Indiana, South Dakota, Wyoming, North Dakota, New Jersey, Kansas, Louisiana, South Carolina, Michigan, Illinois, Georgia, Mississippi, Oklahoma, New York, Maryland and California

 - Major Cities Covered: Las Vegas, NV, Phoenix, AZ, Minneapolis, MN, Denver, CO, Tucson, AZ, Seattle, WA, Saint Paul, MN, Albuquerque, NM, Salt Lake City, UT, Portland, OR, Colorado Springs, CO, Mesa, AZ, Omaha, NE, Aurora, CO, Spokane, WA, Vancouver, WA, Littleton, CO, Tacoma, WA, Naples, FL and Tallahassee, FL